pgervila/Explore_bilingualism_in_cities/Readme.md

     by jumping between the networks of random residents in a given country or city

-#### Steps to get started:
+### Steps to get started:

  In order to use the code, users will need to create a Twitter account and provide OAuth settings and an access token: __consumer_key, consumer_secret, access_token, access_token_secret__ in order to have access to Twitter API.
 These are automatically generated once [registration](https://dev.twitter.com/apps) on Twitter API is completed.

-Keys and tokens must be stored in a `.py` file called `twitter_pwd.py` and keys and tokens saved as variables.
+Keys and tokens must be stored as python variables in a file called `twitter_pwd.py` .
 A dummy file with fake keys and tokens is provided.

 A number of relevant accounts for a number of cities are provided as class attributes of the main class.
 These cities are : __Barcelona, Brussels, Kiev and Riga__